acmei/Guide-for-Transplants/transplant_guide.md

 - transplants from cohort[0] _contacts_
 - shopping for furniture _once you're here_
-- Ask landlords for videos of apartments, skype, facetime, google hangout _apt hunting tips_
+- Ask landlords for videos of apartments, skype, facetime, google hangout _apt hunting tips_ If you don't mind living with strangers/roommmates, craigslist is where most people in Seattle post looking for housemates.
+At the very least, skype with a potential housemate and have them walk around the space, but be wary of sending money before seeing the space in person.
+This method of house searching is really better done in person (both for your own protection and because a lot of housemates won't rent to someone they haven't met in person), but if you have a place you can crash for about a week, you should be able to find something (good places go quickly) and it can end up being a lot cheaper than solo living, but only embark on this kind of housing search if you feel comfortable-- the place you live while in Ada needs to feel safe and drama free.

 [Padmapper](http://www.padmapper.com/search/apartments/Washington/Seattle/)
 [Craigslist - Seattle](http://seattle.craigslist.org/)